Skip to content

 It is highly recommended to operate in virtual environments using the Python venv module or a conda environment.
 This will help managing consistent dependencies, also in cases that multiple Python versions are installed.

-In any cases you need to ensure that the python3 command is available on you system before starting the ReadStore server.
+In any case you need to ensure that the python3 command is available on your system before starting the ReadStore server.

 python3 --version